 Insulin is a hormone made in the body.
 It is needed to move glucose from the blood to body tissue.
 The tissues of overweight or obese people can become less sensitive to insulin.
 This is called insulin resistance.
 Insulin resistance can lead to diabetes and contribute significantly to many of its complications.

 Certain conditions that can increase the risk of developing type 2 diabetes include:

 If you are aged 45 or older, the American Diabetes Association (ADA) recommends screening.
-Regardless of age, though, if you are overweight and have other risk factors (eg, family history of diabetes, cholesterol problems, high blood pressure), then you should be screened for diabetes.
+Regardless of age, though, if you are overweight and have other risk factors, then you should be screened for diabetes.
 Overweight children who are aged 10 or older should be screened, as well.